-Will the UK be facing energy blackouts by 2016?
+Will the UK be facing energy blackouts by 2018?
 Why is climate change happening?
-What are the current patterns of migration within the EU?
+How will Brexit affect the patterns of migration within the EU?
 Is the earthquake hazard increasing in frequency?

 At Key Stage 3, we have worked collaboratively to create a rigorous and innovative programme of study.
 Across these three formative years, students develop their geographical knowledge and skills within a structure of intellectual themes of diversity, change and challenges.
-We ask questions as varied as ‘how can we explain the changes in polar environments?’ to ‘what are the costs and benefits of globalisation?’
+We ask questions as varied as ‘How can we explain the changes in polar environments?’ to ‘Should we be worried about global population growth?’

-Our GCSE course follows the AQA specification, which engages students in a blend of traditional and contemporary geography.
+Our GCSE course follows the Eduqas (A) specification, which engages students in a blend of traditional and contemporary geography.
 Up-to-date case studies are used throughout to exemplify the detailed processes and features.

 Geography comes even more alive outside of the classroom and we provide fieldwork opportunities for all age groups.
-Recent field trips have included the Yorkshire Dales, the Isle of Wight, and Iceland.
+Recent field trips have included the London Docklands, the Isle of Wight, and Iceland.
 We encourage our geographers to question and engage with these diverse environments, promoting the essential enquiry-related skills through fieldwork investigations.

 Our own student-led Geography Society has hosted a number of speakers over the last few years, displaying to students the value of this subject in the workplace.
-We have enjoyed a talk by Stephen Darby, a Professor of Physical Geography from Southampton University this term and are looking forward to a visit from Danny Dorling, author of Population 10 Billion, early next academic year.
+We have enjoyed a talk by Tim Marshall, author of Prisoners of Geography this term.
 Geography Society also offers weekly activities for the younger pupils that extend far beyond the curriculum.
 Many of our senior students also take advantage of our proximity to the Royal Geographical Society, where they actively attend events and lectures.